High School Musical One-Act Edition (January 20-21, 2023)

 “The Jungle Book”, Weston Drama Workshop @ Regis College (July 2021)

 Casey loved immersing herself in the challenging role of Shere Khan in Craig Higginson’s powerful and new adaptation of Rudyard Kipling’s “The Jungle Book”, directed by Stephanie Manning.

 “Today and Tomorrow”, Williams College Theatre Department (May 2021)

 During Spring semester, Casey and fellow Williams College students collaborated with the Theatre Department faculty to create a theatrical time capsule drawing from theatre, dance, poetry, the visual arts, and music.
-The digital performance and artifact was available through June 6th and now resides at the Williams Archives and emerge again in 2041.
+The digital performance and artifact was available through June 6th and now resides at the Williams Archives and will emerge again in 2041.

 “Edges”, Cap & Bells (May 2021)

 The Williams College student theatre organization presented Edges, a coming-of-age song-cycle written by Pasek and Paul during their sophomore year in college.
 The heartfelt and humorous songs explore identity, love, and adulthood, and what it feels like to be teetering on the edges of our lives.
-Casey is a soprano soloist in the performance.
+Casey was a soprano soloist in the performance.

 “Rooms”, Williams College Dance Department (April 2021)